janosh/svelte-multiselect/readme.md

 ### With CSS variables

 If you only want to make small adjustments, you can pass the following CSS variables directly to the component as props or define them in a `:global()` CSS context.
+See [`app.css`](https://github.com/janosh/svelte-multiselect/blob/main/src/app.css) for how these variables are set for the demo site of this component.

 - `div.multiselect`
   - `border: var(--sms-border, 1pt solid lightgray)`: Change this to e.g. to `1px solid red` to indicate this form field is in an invalid state.